 We are delighted to have worked with so many leading individuals to produce The Guide to Corporate Compliance.
-If you find it useful, you may also like the other books in the Latin Lawyer series, including The Guide to Mergers and Acquisitions and The Guide to Restructuring, as well as our jurisdictional references and our new tool providing overviews of regulators in Latin America.
+If you find it useful, you may also like the other books in the Latin Lawyer series, including The Guide to Infrastructure and Energy Investment and The Guide to Corporate Crisis Management, as well as our jurisdictional references and our tool providing overviews of regulators in Latin America.

-My thanks to the editors for their vision and energy in pursuing this project and to my colleagues in production for achieving such a polished work.
+My thanks to the editor for his vision and energy in pursuing this project and to my colleagues in production for achieving such a polished work.